daneden/daneden.me/portfolio/index.markdown

 in-nav: true
 ---

-“Portfolio” is a funny word for the work I’d like to show here.
-You see, my body of work is comprised mostly by tools; projects I’ve created to scratch an itch, then flung into the bosom of the web to find out if other people have the same itch.
-Tools, references, glorified calculators; these are the things that I spend my time working on.

-I’m currently working at [Dropbox](http://dropbox.com) as a Designer.
-My work outside of Dropbox is what you see here; side projects, open source contributions, and personal itch-scratchers.
-[Dribbble](http://dribbble.com/dte) may provide a more current, up-to-date representation of my work.

-* * *

 ## Digital Ruin
 [Digital Ruin](http://digitalru.in/) is—for lack of a more fitting description—an art project dedicated to giving form to both real and fictional digital exchanges, with an emphasis on difficult interactions.
 It’s bleak, and hard to describe.
 [Visit the site](http://digitalru.in/).